cotes2020/jekyll-theme-chirpy/_posts/2022-03-30-conservation-mass-classical-mechanics.md

 title: "Conservation of Mass in Classical Mechanics"
 description: "The origin of conservation of mass in classical mechanics"
 categories: [classical mechanics]
-tags: [mass, symmetry, affine space]
+tags: [mass, symmetries, affine space]
+redirect_from: conservation-of-mass-classical-mechanics
 ---

 In this post, we will derive the conservation of total mass of a closed system from simpler physical facts, within the framework of classical mechanics.
 We will first recall the key concepts which will be used to build the argument, namely: